 The Comprehensive School Safety Plan shall be reviewed annually at each school site.
 School Site Council shall review data, goals, and updates in policy to ensure the plan is valid and aligned to the current school climate.
 The School Site Council will approve the Comprehensive School Safety Plan annually.
-All school sites will align plans with district policy, and plans shall be reviewed by law and fire and enforcement for advisement before being presented to the County Board of Education for approval.
+All school sites will align plans with district policy, and law and fire and enforcement will provide advisement in collaboration with the office of the Emergency Preparedness-School Safety and Security Administrator.